angulardart/site-angulardart/src/angular/glossary.md

 ## Dependency injection
 <div class="l-sub-section" markdown="1">
-  A design pattern and mechanism for creating and delivering parts of an application to other parts of an application that request them.
+  A design pattern and mechanism for creating and delivering parts of an app to other parts of an app that request them.

   Angular developers prefer to build applications by defining many simple parts that each do one thing well and then wiring them together at runtime.